-Parameters offset (int) - skip events that occurred before this offset jobinfo(jobname)
+Parameters offset (int) - skip events that occurred before this offset

-DISCO_EVENTS for information on how to enable the console output of job events.
+DISCO EVENTS for information on how to enable the console output of job events.

+'''

+jobinfo(jobname)

 Returns a dict containing information about the job.

 joblist()

 Returns a list of jobs and their statuses.

 jobpack (jobname)

 Return the disco. job.
 JobPack submitted for the job.

 kill (jobname)

 Kills the job.

-new_job(name, jobargs)
+new_job (name, jobargs)

 Submits a new job request to the master using disco.job.Job.

 nodeinfo()

 Returns a dictionary describing status of the nodes that are managed by this Disco master.

 oob_get (jobname, key)

 Returns an out-of-band value assigned to key for the job.

-OOB data can be stored and retrieved for job tasks using disco.task.Task.get() and disco.task.Task.put().
+OOB data can be stored and retrieved for job tasks using disco.task.Task.get() and

-oob_list (jobname)
+disco.task.Task.put().

+oob_list(jobname)

 Returns all out-of-band keys for the job.

+See also:

 Out-of-band results

-profile_stats (jobname, mode='', stream=<open file '<stdout>', mode 'w'>)
+profile_stats (jobname, mode='', stream=<open file '<stdout>', mode 'w' at 0x7f78f7078150>)

+'''

+- mode ('map' or 'reduce' or '') restricts results to the map or reduce phase, or not. - stream (file-like object) alternate output stream.
+See the pstats.Stats constructor.

+The function returns a pstats.
+Stats object.
+For instance, you can print out results as follows: